Ramadan is here!

 I hope that you will enjoy my Ramadan Special 2013.
 Of course I would love for you to drop by daily and read the posts -which I know most of you do, thank YOU – however if you cannot dedicate the time, do drop by frequently as I am sure you will enjoy the new recipes and stories and wouldn’t want to miss out.
 When you drop by, please do let me hear from you,

-As has been this blog's Ramadan tradition, if you cook any recipes from this blog, please take a photo and send it through to me, so I can share it on my facebook page along with the other Ramadan tips posted there.
-You can see photos of foods prepared by this blog's readers in previous Ramadan specials here and here and you can see a sample of previous Ramadan Recipes here and here.
-So make sure your photos are included too :)
+As has been this blog’s Ramadan tradition, if you cook any recipes from this blog, please take a photo and send it through to me, so I can share it on my facebook page along with the other Ramadan tips posted there.
+You can see photos of foods prepared by this blog’s readers in previous Ramadan specials on my facebook page.
+Share yours and make sure they are included too 🙂